 What is chronic pain?

 It is essential to distinguish between chronic and acute pain.
-Acute pain tends to be more sudden, short-term (a few days or weeks), and has a sharp pain sensation, usually disappearing after the injury heals completely.
-It can occur due to an injury or illness where body tissue may be damaged or swelling.
-It often serves as a useful warning function to highlight things that may need to stop as they cause damage to the body.
+Acute pain tends to be more sudden, short-term (a few days or weeks), and has a sharp pain sensation, which usually disappears after the injury heals.
+It can occur due to an injury or illness where body tissue may be damaged or swelling occurs.
+Acute pain often serves as a useful warning that something is causing damage to the body.